See an accessible format of this information here.

 How much will I pay?

-The tables below show the indicative total annual amount you would pay for Policing within your Council Tax for 2022/23 based on the maximum permitted increase of 83p per month for a Band D property.
+The tables below show the total annual amount you will pay for policing within your Council Tax in 2022/23.

 Police and Crime Plan for Surrey 2021-25